dxeh/Outer-Kerbin/README.md

 <b> WORK IN PROGRESS.
 MORE CONTENT MIGHT BE ADDED IN THE FUTURE</b>

  <b> Change Log </b>

+<i>21-Jul-2019</i>
+ - Updated Iszmi Biomemap.
+Simplified
+ - Increased GeeASL of iszmi from 0.1 to 0.2
+ - Increased GeeASL of Phybi from 0.25 to 0.33

 <i>22-Jan-2019</i>
  - Changed SemiMajorAxis to 65000000